Inspiration Marketing in Arts: How to Gain Artist Exposure

 Now, there are a lot of options available on how you can self-publish your own works.
 In this article, I will discuss the different ways (both online and offline) you can get more exposure through self-publishing and utilising your own marketing in arts.
 The trick is just having to find which ones work best for you and your art.
 Read along!

-1. Establish your style
+1. Establish your style for maximum artist exposure

 Before everything else, find and establish your own art style.
 Knowing who you are as an artist, what you like working with, and the different ways you want to execute your ideas make up your identity as an artist.
 Keep in mind that each artist is unique, and only you can tell your stories to the world.
 So whatever style you feel most comfortable working with, stick to it and focus on refining your technique even more.